Burning Questions Chicago Apartment Renters May Have About the Illinois Marijuana Law

+Apartment renters in Chicago may have a few burning questions about the law and its application to the consumption of legal marijuana on rental properties.
 Illinois Governor J.B.
-Pritzker signed a bill that legalizes cannabis for adult recreational use on June 25, 2019.
-The law goes into effect for Illinois residents over the age of 21 on January 1, 2020.
-Apartment renters in Chicago may have a few burning questions about the law and its application to consumption of soon to be legal weed on rental properties.
-Here are some of the top questions that Domu has sussed out so far about the law for Chicago apartment renters and landlords who are wondering about 420 friendly apartments.
+Pritzker signed a bill that legalizes cannabis for adult recreational use that went into effect for Illinois residents over the age of 21 on January 1, 2020.
+Here are some of the top questions that Domu has thus far heard about the law for Chicago apartment renters and landlords who are wondering about 420-friendly apartments.

-Can landlords say 'No' to cannabis for recreational purposes in my apartment?
+Can landlords say 'No' to recreational marijuana in my apartment?

 Yes, landlords can prohibit cannabis consumption on rental property in Chicago.
-Nothing in the new Illinois law says that landlords are required to allow tenants or visitors to use cannabis on or in their property.
-Setting up rentals as 420 friendly apartments is totally at the discretion of the landlord or owner, in other words.
-Because one of the most common ways of consuming cannabis is by smoking it, landlords who’ve already implemented a smoking ban for their apartments may consider following the same guidelines when it comes to smoking cannabis in the apartment.
+Nothing in the Illinois recreational marijuana law says that landlords must allow tenants or visitors to use cannabis on or in their property.
+Setting up rentals as 420-friendly apartments is totally at the discretion of the landlord or owner, in other words.
+Because one of the most common ways of consuming cannabis is by smoking it, landlords who’ve already implemented a smoking ban for their apartments may consider following the same guidelines for smoking marijuana in the apartment.

-Can my landlord say 'No' to cannabis use in my apartment if it's for medical purposes?
+Can my landlord say 'No' to using medical cannabis in my apartment?

 The answer is no, but there are caveats.
 A little background: Medicinal cannabis was legalized in Illinois in 2014.
-The new legislation that goes into effect in 2020 doesn't change the existing program for medical cannabis.
-That said, non-smoking areas can be enforced in an apartment building, including apartment interiors, so that might limit the forms of consumption for medical cannabis in Chicago apartments.
-However, there are other ways of consuming medical cannabis that don't involve smoking, such as ingestibles or tinctures.
-Those cannot be prohibited in apartments as long as the tenant holds a valid prescription.
-Tenants should consult their apartment lease and double-check with landlords about the smoking policy for their unit and the building as a whole.
+The new legislation that went into effect in 2020 didn't change the existing program for medical cannabis.
+That said, non-smoking areas can be enforced in an apartment building, including apartment interiors, so that might limit the forms of consumption of medical marijuana in Chicago apartments.
+However, other ways of consuming medical cannabis don't involve smoking, such as ingestible or tinctures.
+Those cannot be prohibited in apartments if the tenant holds a valid prescription.
+Tenants should consult their apartment lease and double-check with landlords about the smoking policy for their unit and the building.

 Probably not.
-Only patients who are part of the state's medicinal cannabis program can cultivate plants at home and there are limitations even for them.
+Only patients who are part of the state's medicinal cannabis program can cultivate plants at home, and there are limitations even for them.
 Anyone who doesn't have a prescription for medicinal use will need a license issued by the state of Illinois if they want to try their hand at growing.
-And since cultivating cannabis plants on a larger scale basically constitutes running a business, that runs afoul of most common rental agreements (including the terms of Domu's model apartment lease) prohibiting renters from using their Chicago apartments for commercial purposes.
+And since cultivating cannabis plants on a larger scale constitutes running a business that runs afoul of most common rental agreements (including the terms of Domu's model apartment lease) prohibiting renters from using their Chicago apartments for commercial purposes.
+Many apartments in the city won't have the room for anything more than personal plant cultivation.
 Not to mention the space and utility costs involved in cultivating cannabis plants for commercial use.
-Many apartments in the city simply won't have the room for anything more than personal plant cultivation.

 As a landlord, will I get in trouble if my tenants use cannabis in the apartment?

-These are only a few of the questions that Domu anticipates fielding from apartment renters and landlords in Chicago.
-The bill that legalizes recreational cannabis in Illinois is a 600-page document, and there are far more granular details contained within it.
-And it's safe to assume that more questions and deliberations will surface as the date for recreational cannabis use approaches.
-Stay informed by subscribing to Domu's Chicago apartment newsletter for all the latest news and check back regularly in Domu's apartment resources pages for comprehensive guides to renting apartments in Chicago.
+These are only a few of the questions that Domu has heard from apartment renters and landlords in Chicago.
+The bill that legalized recreational cannabis in Illinois is a 600-page document, and there are far more granular details within it.
+And it's safe to assume that more questions and deliberations will surface as the public adapts to legal recreational cannabis in Illinois.
+Stay informed by subscribing to Domu's Chicago apartment newsletter for all the latest news.
+Check back regularly in Domu's apartment resources pages for comprehensive guides to renting apartments in Chicago.